 Testing your website in lab-like conditions with high-speed Internet and connectivity will eventually go in vain.
 Why?
 Because your users don’t access your website in such perfect conditions.

-What actually matters is the actual end-user experience.
+What matters is the actual end-user experience.

 Now how can you measure end-user experience?